-To send a name or number during a call:
+To send a name or number during a call: Press and release the HFL Talk button before a command.

 - 1. Say "Send." - 2.
 Follow the HFL prompts and say the name or number you want to send. - 3.
-Follow the HFL prompts to send the tones and continue the call.
+Follow the HFL prompts to send the tones and continue the call